UK music charts: Rock/Metal

+Other charts

 Further genre, format and regional charts are produced by OCC and other compilers.

 Classic FM introduced a classical music chart and the annual Classic FM Hall of Fame.
 In response, BBC Radio 3 introduced a specialist classical chart that lists only "serious" classics, and devoted some of its Tuesday morning programming to this chart.

+On March 10, 2024, the UK Country Airplay chart debuted, the first ever genre-specific airplay chart.
+Monitored by Radiomonitor and the UK wing of the Country Music Association, chart rankings collate information from a range of participating radio stations to identify the most listened to country music single in the UK each week.
+The chart itself is posted on Holler Country.